 Meet Emma!

-Emma Lapierre (she/her)
+Emma Lapierre (She/Her)

-MSW, Accredited Social Worker
+MSW, Mental Health Accredited Social Worker

 Principal Clinician/Founder of RYSE